hybridgroup/cylon-intel-iot-analytics/README.markdown

 <img src="http://i.imgur.com/HGsqYwr.png" alt="Get accountId" width="100%">

-Once you have the `accountId` you can add new devices to your account using Cylon as follows.
+Once you have the `accountId` you can create new devices for that account using Cylon as follows.

 ```javascript
 "use strict";